pmservice/OpenScale-Labs/FutureSkillsAcademy/README.md

 ## Geting started:
 - Create a project in Watson Studio
-- Assosiate created services with the project (Project - Settings)
+- Associate created services with the project (Project - Settings)

 ## Working with notebook